suchislif3/jobs-app/README.md

 - user can save and track their job applications
 - user can edit jobs
 - user can delete jobs
+- drag and drop to sort the jobs in the desired order

 ## built with